Nourish Your Community

 - Find out where the nearest summer feeding site is for your area.
-If it’s too far, consider organizing a volunteer team to provide transportation and/or apply to become a feeding site at your school, local recreation center or park.
+If it’s too far, consider organizing a volunteer team to provide transportation and/or apply to have your school, local recreation center or park become a feeding site.

-- Hold “blitz events” where volunteers canvas neighborhoods with flyers and information on summer meal sites.
+- Hold “blitz events” where volunteers canvass neighborhoods with flyers and information on summer meal sites.

 Spread the Word

-Make posters to put up in your local grocery stores inviting donations to your local food pantry or your school’s backpack program.
-Get the word out on your school’s website or blog, in your school eNewsletter (or newsletter) and on social media!
-Share student stories, videos and pics on Facebook, Twitter and Instagram tagging FUTP 60 (FB: @FuelUpToPlay60; IG and TW: @FUTP60) and using #FuelGreatness!
+Make posters to put up in local grocery stores inviting donations to your local food pantry or your school’s backpack program.
+Get the word out on your school’s website or blog, in your school newsletter and student newspaper, and on social media!
+Share student stories, videos and pics on Facebook, Twitter and Instagram tagging FUTP 60 (FB: @FuelUpToPlay60; TW and IG: @FUTP60) and using #FuelGreatness!

-Use this No Kid Hungry sponsor summer meals toolkit to help get the word out to your community.
+Use this No Kid Hungry summer meals toolkit to help get the word out to your community.

-Explore opportunities to get families more involved in programs like Share Our Strength’s Cooking Matters at the Store.
+Explore opportunities to get families more involved in programs like Share Our Strength’s Food Skills Programs (see Cooking Matters).

-Send information home to families to make sure they know about your school’s program and your area’s summer feeding programs.
-This collection of awareness resources from USDA can help.
+Send information home to families to make sure they know about your school’s programs and your area’s summer feeding programs.
+This collection of awareness resources from the USDA can help.

-- Identify summer food service locations and organize Student Ambassadors from your school to volunteer to help
+- Identify summer feeding locations and organize Student Ambassadors from your school to volunteer to help.

 Just getting started?
 Here is something you can do without jumping right into the full Play.
 Let this idea get you warmed up so you’re ready to tackle the full Play!